 Sure you could dress a third quarterback, but the punter is already dressing for the game and doesn’t need to be so involved in the game plan.
 Which brings us to point number two:

 2. Punters Don’t Have a Lot to Do

 During the week, while the rest of the team is practicing and working on strategy, kickers and punters are, of course, practicing kicking and punting.
 But they can’t kick and punt for the entire practice, and many closely monitor their number of kicks each day sort of like a baseball pitcher keeps track of the number of pitches he throws.

-Punters need to work with the special teams group at certain points during the week, and spend some time in film, but otherwise the punter and kicker are two guys who have a whole lot of time to work together.
+Punters need to work with the special teams group at certain points during the week and spend some time in the film, but otherwise, the punter and kicker are two guys who have a whole lot of time to work together.